Helle Tem Cover

 Best Bushcraft Knives - Cold Steel Finn Hawk

-Cold Steel produces some very high-end knives from specialist steel such as San Mai III but it’s to them we turn for a potential competitor to the budget Mora knives.
-The Finn Hawk is another knife heavily inspired by traditional puukko knives, the strait spine, Scandinavian grind, and simple handle are perfect for bush-crafting without breaking the bank.
+Cold Steel produces some very high-end knives from specialist steel such as San Mai III, but it’s to them we turn into a potential competitor to the budget Mora knives.
+The Finn Hawk is another knife heavily inspired by traditional puukko knives.
+The strait spine, Scandinavian grind, and simple handle are perfect for bush-crafting without breaking the bank.

 Choosing Your Bushcraft Knife – A Guide for Buyers